thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

 ---
 title: [Import CSV files with tsload]

-last_updated: tbd
+last_updated: 03/07/2020
-summary: "The tsload command is a common way to import data from a CSV file."
+summary: "Use the `tsload` command to import data from a CSV file."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include access.html content="To add data into the system, you must have the required permissions.
+Initially, only the `Admin` user has that level of access." %}

 Use ThoughtSpot Loader (`tsload`) to load data from a CSV text file into an existing table in ThoughtSpot.
 ThoughtSpot Loader (`tsload`) is a common way to import data.
 When using `tsload`, you can load larger datasets and make the loading process repeatable through scripting.

 The `tsload` command accepts flags that enable you to specify column and row separators, date or timestamp formats, null value representations, and similar parameters.
 Many of these options have defaults that you can override.

 Before importing data, you need to [Build the schema](create-schema.html#).

+## ThoughtSpot Loader

 To use ThoughtSpot Loader, type the command `tsload` followed by the appropriate flags.
-You can see the list of the flags it accepts in the [ThoughtSpot Loader flag reference]({{ site.baseurl }}/reference/data-importer-ref.html#) or by issuing `tsload -help`.
+You can see the list of the flags it accepts in the [ThoughtSpot Loader flag reference]({{ site.baseurl }}/reference/data-importer-ref.html#), or by issuing `tsload -help` command.

-tsload supports both full and incremental data loads.
-For incremental loads, an upsert (insert or update) is performed.
-If an incoming row has the same primary key as an existing row, it updates the existing row with the new values.
+The `tsload` feature supports both full and incremental data loads.
+For incremental loads, it performs an upsert (insert or update).
+If an incoming row has the same primary key as an existing row, it updates the existing row with new values.

-You can integrate tsload into your ETL environment for more automated data loads.
-Most ETL tools provide the ability to write target data into files and support scripted post-transformation actions that can include loading data into ThoughtSpot.
-This procedure describes manually loading data, but the tsload commands could be saved as a script:
+You can integrate `tsload` into your ETL environment for more automated data loads.
+Most ETL tools enable you to write target data into files, and support scripted post-transformation actions that include loading data into ThoughtSpot.

+The following steps describe how to manually load data.
+However, you can save the `tsload` commands to a script, for reuse.

 1. Log in to the Linux shell using SSH.
-2. Change to the directory where your CSV files are staged.
+2. Change to the directory that contains the staged CSV files.
-3. Use the following syntax to invoke `tsload`, specifying the appropriate flags and your data source file:
+3. Use the following syntax to invoke `tsload`, specifying the appropriate flags, and your data source file:

     ```
     $ tsload --target_database=my_database